nprisament/nprisament/README.md

 ### Hi there 👋

-🔭 I’m currently working at DraftKings as a Software Engineering Intern
+🔭 I’m currently working at MathWorks as a Software Engineering Intern

-🌱 I’m currently learning Computer Science and Mathematics at RPI
+🌱 I’m currently studying Computer Science and Mathematics at RPI

 📫 How to reach me: nprisament@gmail.com